vs65497/nwn/README.md

 ### **Influences**:

-  1. **Underactuated robotics (Russ Tedrake)** (https://underactuated.csail.mit.edu/): Underactuated control means controlling a robots actions around degrees of freedom for which you don't have actuators.
+  1. **Underactuated robotics (Russ Tedrake)** (https://underactuated.csail.mit.edu/): Underactuated control of robots is around degrees of freedom for which there are no actuators.
 This is significant because it is a first step towards exploiting enviornmental dynamics rather than modeling and controlling them (which is how biological organisms deal with the world).
   2. **Control theory vs. machine learning**: This is effectively discussing the difference between modeling from first-principles versus modeling from data.
 The tension between these fields has led me to ponder the true representation of phenomena and information (in the abstract sense), what it means to "predict" events or to "understand" ideas, and what happens when we use our intellect to accomplish goals in the world.
   3. **Swarm Intelligence: From Natural to Artificial Systems (Bonabeau, Dorigo, Theraulaz)** (https://academic.oup.com/book/40811): Swarms are collections of entities which utilize a decentralized means of making decisions and performing actions.
 A section in the book discusses "stigmergy" where bees, for example, additively build their nests block-by-block rather than following an overall schema.
 The result is that some of the computation for the building is outsourced from the bee to the structure.
 This points to the idea of using matter to directly compute rather than logic.
 At the time, this caused me to look for analog computers.
   4. **Neurorobotics (Tiffany Hwu, Jeff Krichmar)** (https://mitpress.mit.edu/9780262047067/neurorobotics/): I mainly drew three ideas from this book: embodiment can give robots natural behavior without modeling and without data, rich environments can provide robots the ability to learn more complex behaviors, and rich bodies are important for taking advantage of such rich environments.
-In a somewhat indirect way, this eventually led me to developmental robotics and to the idea of bowties (https://en.wikipedia.org/wiki/Bow_tie_(biology)), to which RC's have some relation.
+In a somewhat indirect way, this eventually led me to developmental robotics and to the idea of bowties (https://en.wikipedia.org/wiki/Bow_tie_(biology)), to which Reservoir Computers's have some relation.
   5. **Complexity (Melanie Mitchell)** (https://a.co/d/33P8S10): "Complexity" motivated me to investigate bottom-up systems, self-organization/assembly, and emergent behavior.
   6. **"A robust layered control system for a mobile robot" (Rodney Brooks)** (https://ieeexplore.ieee.org/document/1087032): Brooks' subsumption architecture reinforced my interest in behavior-based robotics and low-level intelligent architectures.
   7. **Synthetic Intelligence (Zdenka Kuncic)** (https://www.youtube.com/watch?v=c3EVUogQr6k): Professor Kuncic's presentation on nanowire networks and "silver neurons" intrigued me.
 Although I saw this before everything else, it wasn't until after I had interacted with all of the above influences that I returned to this lecture with seriousness.